When a makeshift army in 1788 busted up a Fourth of July oxen roast at the base of a hill in Providence, R.I., Federal Hill got its name.

 Within the state, Anti-Federalists held power through the dominant Country Party.
 Anti-Federalists opposed the Constitution for a variety of reasons, including loss of independence to a strong central government.
 The party’s leader, Arthur Fenner, won election as governor from 1790 to 1805.

-Federalists planned an ox roast celebration at the base of Nocabulabet when West and his army approached.
-West’s revolt seemed to push the new country to the brink of a civil war.
+Federalists planned to read the Constitution during an ox roast celebration at the base of Nocabulabet .
+But West and his army showed up in protest and stopped the festivities.

 Rhode Island Caves

-Compromise was reached to prevent fighting from breaking out when the Federalists agreed that the celebration would only mark the Fourth of July.
+Parties from West’s army and the Constitution-celebrating Federalists met to resolve the standoff.
+They reached a compromise to prevent fighting from breaking out: Federalists agreed that the celebration would only mark the Fourth of July.
 They would not read aloud the Constitution as planned.
 But Federal Hill got its name because of the incident.

 In May of 1790, Rhode Island’s constitutional convention convened.
 Leaders in Providence threatened to secede from Rhode Island if the convention failed to ratify the Constitution.
 The Federalists then won and Rhode Island approved the Constitution.